In this guide

 People who don’t need to lodge an annual tax return aren’t off the hook completely.

 The tax rules require you to submit a non-lodgment advice form.
-This document informs the ATO you are not lodging a tax return for the financial year and ensures it won’t chase you up for not submitting.
+This document informs the ATO that you are not lodging a tax return for the financial year and ensures it won’t chase you for not submitting.

 You’re not required to complete a non-lodgment advice if you have already submitted a tax return, non-lodgment advice form or letter telling the ATO you don’t need to lodge a tax return for all future years.

-Leave a comment
+Leave a Reply

-You must be a SuperGuide member and logged in to add a comment or question.
+You must be logged in to post a comment.